-For example, the average temperature during November 2016 was 50 degrees, which is 7 degrees warmer than the average of 43 degrees in November 2015.
-This is likely to have resulted in a lower energy usage for you in November 2016 than in November 2015.
+For example, the average temperature during March 2023 was 42 degrees, which is 6 degrees cooler than the average of 48 degrees in March 2022.
+This is likely to have resulted in higher energy usage for you in March 2023 than in March 2022.

 For a more precise look at how temperature affects your bill, you should use degree days.

 A Degree Day (DD) is the difference between the average temperature for a day and 65 degrees Fahrenheit.
 If the difference is positive (if it’s warmer than 65), it’s called a Cooling Degree Day.
 If the difference is negative (if it’s cooler than 65), it’s a Heating Degree Day.

 In our area, we have more Heating Degree Days than Cooling Degree Days because the average temperature is below 65 more often than it is above 65.

 Here’s an example: On March 1, 2023, the average temperature in Scappoose was 34 degrees.
 Taking 65 and subtracting 34, we get 31, so that day had 31 Heating Degree Days.